Generating magnon Bell states via parity measurement: Introduction

-Quantum magnonics is a rapidly advancing field for a macroscopic quantum system that attracts a significant amount of attention~\cite{HybridSystem,QuantumMagnonics,CavityMagnonics}.
-By virtue of the magnon to couple with microwave photons~\cite{Cooperativity,HybridizingMagnonsAndPhotons,PhotonsMagnonStrongCoupling,SpinPumping}, mechanical phonons~\cite{CavityMagnomechanics,DynamicalBackactionMagnomechanics}, and superconducting qubits~\cite{MagnonQubitCoupling,MagnonMeetQubit,ResolvingQuanta}, the hybrid magnonic systems become excellent platforms to investigate macroscopic nonclassical states and even entangled states, which are potential resources for diverse quantum technologies.
-In generating entanglement of magnonic systems, conventional schemes centred around nonlinear Hamiltonian or external nonlinear effect.
-A microwave field in the squeezed vacuum state can be used to prepare an entangled magnon pair inside a common cavity~\cite{EntanglementFerriteSamples} or across two cavities~\cite{TwoMagnonEntanglement}.
+Magnon attracts a significant amount of attention when such a macroscopic quantum system meets quantum information science~\cite{HybridSystem,QuantumMagnonics,CavityMagnonics}.
+On coupling the magnon to microwave photons~\cite{Cooperativity,HybridizingMagnonsAndPhotons,PhotonsMagnonStrongCoupling,SpinPumping,PhotonPhotonByMagnon}, mechanical phonons~\cite{CavityMagnomechanics,DynamicalBackactionMagnomechanics}, and superconducting qubits~\cite{MagnonQubitCoupling,MagnonMeetQubit,ResolvingQuanta}, the hybrid magnonic systems become controllable platforms for studying macroscopic nonclassical states and entangled states that are potential resources for diverse quantum technologies.
+Conventional schemes for generating entanglement of magnonic systems centred around nonlinear Hamiltonian or external nonlinear effect.
+A microwave field in the squeezed vacuum state can be used to prepare an entangled magnon pair in a common cavity~\cite{EntanglementFerriteSamples} or across two cavities~\cite{TwoMagnonEntanglement}.
 Magnon Kerr effect~\cite{KerrMagnonEntanglement}, magnetostrictive effect~\cite{MagnetostrictiveMagnonEntanglement}, magneto-optical effects~\cite{RemoteMagnonEntanglement}, and anti-ferromagnetic couplings~\cite{EnhanceMagnonMagnon,MagnonMagnonInCavity} are also meaningful to witness magnon entanglement measured by logarithmic negativity.
-Recently, a single-photon state is distilled from the unwanted vacuum and two-photon components with parity measurement induced by detecting a desired atomic state~\cite{SinglePhotonByParityProjection}.
-It inspires us to create magnon Bell states by suppressing the populations in subspaces with a distinct parity from the target state.
+Recently, a single-photon state is distilled from the unwanted vacuum and two-photon components with parity measurement, which is induced by detecting a desired atomic state~\cite{SinglePhotonByParityProjection}.
+That work inspires us to create magnon Bell states by filtering out the populations in subspaces with a distinct parity from the target state.